RetroReversing/retroReversing/pages/consoles/n64/SuperMario64.md

 ---
 # Decompilation
-Super Mario 64 was blown wide open when a full decompilation of the source code was acheived by a team of talented individuals.
+Super Mario 64 was blown wide open when a full decompilation of the source code was achieved by a team of talented individuals.

 The project can be rebuilt with the correct version of the IDO C compiler through QEMU-IRIX to produce a byte-identical ROM of the retail game for both North America and Japan.

-This allows anyone with basic c-knowledge to hack around and change core gameplay elements, make the game easier/harder/add new mechanics etc.
+This allows anyone with basic C-knowledge to hack around and change core gameplay elements, make the game easier/harder/add new mechanics etc.

 ## Introduction to the Decompilation project
 Mountainflaw has released a tutorial that covers the basics of the Decompilation project and is the best way to get started for newcomers:
 [Introduction to Super Mario64 Decomp](https://mountainflaw.github.io/assets/page/intro.html)

 ## Checking out the Code
-The project is released on Github: [GitHub - n64decomp/sm64: A Super Mario 64 decompilation, brought to you by a bunch of clever folks.](https://github.com/n64decomp/sm64) and can be built on linux and windows but for mac you will need to use something like docker.
+The project is released on Github: [GitHub - n64decomp/sm64: A Super Mario 64 decompilation, brought to you by a bunch of clever folks.](https://github.com/n64decomp/sm64) and can be built on Linux and Windows but for macOS you will need to use something like docker.

 ```bash
 git clone https://github.com/n64decomp/sm64.git